Amusah/Weather-forecast/README.md

 pull up your terminal, navigate into the project's directory and run `npm install` to install the necessary dependencies.
 Finally open with live server to preview it locally.

+>[!NOTE]
+> As a result of limited access to API resources, I was unable to implement all features as listed on the nav bar.